Local 2-separators: When all local 2-separators are crossed...

 \autoref{not_crossed1} contradicts the assumptions of the theorem.
 Hence the graph $G$ is a cycle.
 Having finished Case 1, it remains to treat the following (which will be somewhat similar).

 {\bf Case 2: } not Case 1; that is, there is a vertex $y$ on the cycle $o$ such that $\{x_1,y\}$ is an $r$-local 2-separator.

 By $\Scal$ we denote the set of $r$-local 2-separators with both their vertices on the cycle $o$ and one of these vertices is equal to the vertex $x_1$.
 Given $\{c_1,c_2\}\in \Scal$, by \autoref{unique_copy_extended} all vertices on the cycle $o$ have a unique copy in the explorer-neighbourhood $\expl(c_1,c_2)$.
-Moreover, the vertex $x_2$ has a unique copy in $\expl(c_1,c_2)$ by \autoref{unique_copy}.
 For these vertices we suppress a bijection between them and their unique copies in $\expl(c_1,c_2)$ to simplify notation.
-By $\Gamma(c_1,c_2)$ we denote the set of vertices on the cycle $o$ in the component of the punctured explorer-neighbourhood $\expl(c_1,c_2)-c_1-c_2$ that contains the vertex $x_2$.
-The \emph{size} of a local separator $\{c_1,c_2\}$ in $\Scal$ is $|\Gamma(c_1,c_2)|$.
-The set $\Scal$ is nonempty by the assumption of Case 2.
-Pick a local separator $\{w_1,w_2\}\in \Scal$ of minimal size.
+Moreover, the edge $x_1x_2$ of $G$ has a unique copy in $\expl(c_1,c_2)$ by \autoref{unique_copy}.
+We suppress a bijection between the vertex $x_2$ of $G$ and the endvertex of the edge $x_1x_2$ in $\expl(c_1,c_2)$ that is a copy of $x_2$.